 Thanks to Dan and The_Phantom_Mask for the contribution!

-The game was set in a distant future where Nazis have won the second World War and rule all around the world.
-Players would take control of Janus Cross, a former officer of the Reich, who associates with a sect of resistance fighters called The Chosen in order to take down the regime.
-The game featured a heavily modified Unreal Engine 3 which allowed large scale destructible environments as well as the use of telekinetic powers and weapons to defeat your foes, especially by using environment as a weapon.
+Reich, sometimes known as Reich : Downfall, is a canceled First-Person Shooter made from 2007 to 2010 by Ignition Florida, formerly Artificial Studios, for the publisher UTV Ignition Entertainment.
+Planned for the PC, Playstation 3 and Xbox 360 systems, the game was set in a distant future where Nazis have won the second World War and rule all around the world.
+The player would have take control of Janus Cross, a former officer of the reich, who associated with a sect of resistance fighters possessing telekinetic powers, or Psi-powers, called The Chosen, in order to take down the reich.
+It featured a heavily modified Unreal Engine 3 which allowed large scale destructible environments as well as the use of telekinetic powers and weapons to defeat your foes, especially by using environment as a weapon.

 Some features of the game were:

-Unreal Engine 3 (modified w/ deferred lighting, physics engine was custom-made, and some other techy stuff)
+Unreal Engine 3 (modified with deferred lighting, physics engine was custom-made).